RobustIntelligence/datadog-integrations-extras/robust_intelligence_ai_firewall/README.md

 ### Metrics

-Robust Intelligence AI Firewall does not include any metrics.
+See [metadata.csv][7] for a list of metrics provided by this check.

 ### Service Checks

-See [metadata.csv][7] for a list of metrics provided by this check.
+Robust Intelligence AI Firewall does not include any service checks.

 ### Events